Study Guide

 Developing new plays and supporting early-stage playwrights — like Angela Poe Russell and her world premiere of “Aviatrix” — is a cornerstone of Seattle Public Theater’s mission to embrace historically excluded identities and emerging artists to produce compelling work that sparks conversation and ignites empathy.

-Through its Resident Playwright program, the annual Distillery New Works Festival, and regular programming of new works from playwrights across the country, Seattle Public proudly showcases new perspectives, uncovers untold stories, and uplifts underrepresented voices to help everyone see the world in a more compassionate way.
+Alongside co-producer and Theater in Residence, Macha Theatre Works, Seattle Public hosts a resident playwright program and the annual Distillery New Works Festival – both of which often lead to future mainstage productions.
+Through this focus on new works, Seattle Public proudlyshowcases new perspectives, uncovers untold stories, and uplifts underrepresented voices to help everyone see the world in a more compassionate way.
 According to Associate Artistic Director Leah Jarvik, new work can do that in a way nothing else can.
 “New work by living playwrights has the ability to speak to our moment and today’s world — the joys, the horrors, everything — in a different way than an older play by a dead playwright.”

 It’s all part of “flipping the canon,” Jarvik says, referring to the classical theater canon that historically consists of plays by long-dead, cisgender, white men.
 “We’re helping make sure the stories we see on stage become the tried and true stories of tomorrow.”